diagridio/go-etcd-cron/README.md

   Optional.
-- `FailurePolicy` Controls whether the Job should be retired if the trigger function returns false. `Drop` doesn't retry the job, `Constant `Constant` will constantly retry the job trigger for a configurable internal, up to a configurable maximum number of retries (which could be infinite).
+- `FailurePolicy` Controls whether the Job should be retired if the trigger function returns false. `Drop` doesn't retry the job, `Constant `Constant` will constantly retry the job trigger for a configurable interval, up to a configurable maximum number of retries (which could be infinite).
 By default, Jobs have a `Constant` policy, with a 1s interval and 3 maximum retries.